Opening Hours

 The Bell: A Tale of Triumph & Tradition

 Discover the fascinating history of the Bells trophy at the ANSM.
 Explore the origins of the trophy and how the idea of using a brass bell came about, the history of the place, as well as stories from the trophy makers themselves.
-With more than a dozen of these iconic trophies on display you will see different eras represented amazing examples of the trophy and a detailed and colourful commemoration of this historic event.
+With more than a dozen of these iconic trophies on display, you will see different eras represented, amazing examples of the trophy and a detailed and colourful commemoration of this historic event.

 The Australian National Surfing Museum in Torquay, Australia’s surfing capital, celebrates the story of surfing.